 - CSMs: Such mechanisms could include the services of a Clearing and Settlement provider such as an automated clearing house or other mechanisms such as intra-bank and intra-group arrangements and bilateral or multilateral agreements between Participants.
-The term CSM does not necessarily connote one entity, for example, it is possible that the Clearing function and the Settlement function are conducted by separate actors; - Intermediary Banks: PSPs offering intermediary services to Originator and/or Beneficiary Banks, for example in cases where Originator and/or Beneficiary Banks are not themselves direct participants in a CSM; - Payment initiation service providers (PISP): Originators may make use of a PISP to initiate an SCT Inst Instruction.
+The term CSM does not necessarily connote one entity, for example, it is possible that the Clearing function and the Settlement functions are conducted by separate actors; - Intermediary Banks: Banks offering intermediary services to Originator and/or Beneficiary Banks, for example in cases where they are not themselves direct participants in a CSM; - Payment initiation service providers (PISP): Originators may make use of a PISP to initiate a SEPA Credit Transfer.

-9 In compliance with the Payment Services Directive
+5 In compliance with the Payment Services Directive